-Research and development expense for the three months ended March 31, 2024 increased \$0.7 million or 27.4% compared to the same period in the prior year.
-The increase was primarily due to higher employee expenses and project development expenses.
+Research and development expense Gross profit for the three six months ended March 31, 2024 June 30, 2024 decreased \$0.9 million 6.9% compared to the same period in the prior year, driven by lower sales.
+Gross profit as a percentage of sales for the six months ended June 30, 2024 increased \$0.7 million or 27.4% by 90 basis points compared to the same period in the prior year.
+The increase was primarily due to driven by higher employee expenses automotive and project development expenses, enterprise margins.